 I've been making this soup quite a bit lately and even served it at a dinner party.
 It's a bit rustic for a fancy party but great for a dinner with friends.
 From experience, it pairs well with a Chianti Classico!

 What is Minestrone Soup?

-Minestrone soup is a thick, hearty Italian soup that usually has pasta or rice along with vegetables, beans, onions, tomatoes, and stock.
+Minestrone soup is a thick, hearty Italian soup that usually has pasta or rice along with spring vegetables, beans, onions, tomatoes, and stock.